Business Litigation Claims Attorneys

 Sometimes businesses find themselves on the defense side of the courtroom – workers’ compensation claims, personal injury, defective products, etc.

 But frequently companies are plaintiffs in disputes with other businesses.
-Our North Carolina business litigation attorneys have experience handling cases for business plaintiffs in a wide range of areas.
+Our business litigation attorneys in the Carolinas have experience handling cases for business plaintiffs in a wide range of areas.

 - Accounting Malpractice – Blue Rhino vs. PricewaterhouseCoopers, Piedmont Venture Partners vs. Deloitte & Touche